crazybie/tgc/README.md

 ### Performance Advices
 - Performance is not the first goal of this library.
 Results from tests, a simple allocation of interger is about 10~20 slower than standard new, so donot use it in performance critical parts of the program.
-- Use reference to gc pointers as function parameters as much as possible. (see internals section)
+- Use reference to gc pointers(e.g. function parameters) as much as possible. (see internals section)
 - Memories garanteed to have no pointers in it should use shared_ptr or raw pointers instead.
-- Single-threaded version is faster than multi-threads version because no locks are needed.
-Define TGC_SINGLE_THREAD to enabled single-threaded version.
+- Single-threaded version (by default) is faster than multi-threads version because no locks are required.
+Define TGC_MULTI_THREADED to enabled multi-threaded version.
 - Use gc_new_array to get a collectable continuous array for better performance.

 ### Usage